 We have tried to raise awareness of this on a national level as this issue will affect all medical staff.
 In the meantime, all we can do is suggest that you view the video clips from your own computer from the comfort of your home.
 Alternatively, email Medical.Appraisal@nes.scot.nhs.uk, who can send you a DVD copy.

-We would like to say a big thank you to Drs Gordon Birnie, Musheer Hussein, Kathy Leighton, Rhona Morrison, Janice Oliver, Maritta Philp and David Rowley, without whose help the videos could not have been made.
+We would like to say a big thank you to Drs Gordon Birnie, Niall Cameron, Lorna Fleming, Krystyna Gruszecka, Musheer Hussein, Kathy Leighton, Hilary MacPherson, Rhona Morrison, Janice Oliver, Maritta Philp, Anne Ramsay, David Rowley, and John Taylor, without whose help the videos could not have been made.

 © 2013 - NHS Education for Scotland